ADGScribe.ai: AI Medical Scribe

 UX Strategy, Information Architecture, Content Design

-For every hour of patient care, physicians spend an average of two hours on documentation.
-That imbalance doesn't just create burnout, it erodes the quality of care itself.
+That imbalance doesn't just create burnout.
+It erodes the quality of care itself.
 Manual note-taking during consultations reduces eye contact and patient trust, while post-visit documentation stretches into personal time.

 Existing tools either required full manual transcription or generated notes so rough they needed heavy editing before meeting clinical standards.
 Neither respected how physicians actually work.